I’m a feminist. But I haven’t always been.

 Privileged as an American Male

-As is the case for most American men, while growing up I didn’t realize how good I had it.
-I never had to deal, as girls do, with a daily bombardment of messages from people and ads that value my appearance over my abilities.
-When I hit puberty, I didn’t experience a sudden onset of catcalls, whistles, uncomfortably long stares, or lewd comments about my body.
+As is the case for most American men, I didn’t realize how good I had it growing up.
+I never had to deal, as girls do, with a daily bombardment of messages that value my appearance over my abilities.
+When I hit puberty, I didn’t experience an onset of catcalls, whistles, uncomfortably long stares, or lewd comments about my body.

 Since I entered the workforce, I’ve never had to worry about getting paid less than the opposite sex for doing the same work, nor have I had to fear that a supervisor would use his authority over me as a license for flirtation or harassment.